NAC Mechanical & Electrical Services

 • Warning lines are inspected regularly to ensure they are standing upright and set at 15 ft from the edge.
 Employees follow work rule to not go beyond warning line unless tied-off.

-• Employees are using PFAS appropriately, inspecting the site before use to ensure they have the appropriate fall arrest distance.
+• Employees are using restraint system appropriately, and cannot reach the fall hazard.(harness non-shock absorbing connector, and anchor).
 Equipment is inspected before use and worn properly.
-Anchors are rated for 5000 lbs of force and used according to manufacturer directions.
-Connection devices and other equipment are designed for fall protection.
+Anchors and connection devices are rated for fall protection and used according to the manufacturer directions.

-• All holes 2" or larger must be covered, be secured and marked "hole" or "cover".
+• All holes 2" or larger are covered, secured and marked "hole" or "cover".
 Holes large enough to fall through must have covers that are fully secured to prevent removal.

 • Falling object hazards are effectively mitigated.
 Use tool tethers, toe-kicks, and barricades to reduce risk of falling objects.